facebook/react-native-website/website/versioned_docs/version-0.61/devsettings.md

 });
 ```

+---

 ### `reload()`

 ```jsx
 static reload()
 ```

 Reload the application.
-Can be invoked directly or on user interaction:
+Can be invoked directly or on user interaction.

+**Example:**

 ```jsx
 <Button title="Reload" onPress={() => DevSettings.reload()} />